 South Sudan’s President Salva Kiir sacked his deputy, Vice President Riek Machar.
 The reason given was that Machar was plotting a coup against Kiir’s government — an accusation that Machar’s allies have repeatedly denied.

 It did not help that both Kiir and Machar had ethnic and tribal differences.
 President Salva Kiir comes from the Dinka tribe which happens to be the majority in South Sudan.
-On the other hand, Vice President Riek Machar is from Nuer, the second largest community in South Sudan.
+On the other hand, Vice President Riek Machar is from Nuer, the second-largest community in South Sudan.

-Tensions escalated quickly and long before anyone could predict full blown conflicts had started.
+Tensions escalated quickly and long before anyone could predict full-blown conflicts had started.
 Machar and his supporters broke away from the SPLM (Sudan People’s Liberation Movement) government and formed their own SPLM-IO (SPLM in Opposition).
-With military-scale strife, regular skirmishes and multiple war-like clashes this was not a mere disagreement over power.
+With military-scale strife, regular skirmishes, and multiple war-like clashes this was not a mere disagreement over power.

-This civil war was viewed by many as just another hiccup in the long road towards independent existence.
+This civil war was viewed by many as just another hiccup in the long road towards an independent existence.
 Things kept turning from bad to worse — millions were displaced, even more were abducted.
 Peacekeeping forces were called in, both by neighboring African states as well as the United Nations, but nothing really helped in the long run.
 Civilian casualties grew exponentially.

 In 2015, South Sudan decided to expel UN officials from its territory.
 The logic was simple: if there are no UN officials on your land, cases of human rights abuse will not be noticed.
 In response, the UN Security Council decided to impose travel bans and other sanctions.

 Officially, the government of South Sudan has declared that the country may possibly be looking at a catastrophic famine.